Skip to main content

 And for those of you that live along ponds (whether natural or stormwater), this document can help you identify plants to grow between your lawn and the water to help mitigate fertilizers and pesticide runoff.
 It lists plants suitable for planting along the upland bank, all the way down to the water zone.

-Visit our Botanical Garden for more ideas about what plants will work in this coastal environment and check back with us often to stay up-to-date on the latest gardening classes in your area.
-The garden is open daylight hours 7 days a week.
+You can also visit our educational Botanical Demonstration Garden for more ideas about what plants will work in this coastal environment.
+The Garden is a great place to visit all four seasons, and is open daylight hours 7 days a week.

 It’s located adjacent to our office, Building N of the Government Center, 25 Referendum Drive, Bolivia.